 But what if your managers and employees don’t know how to effectively communicate?
 What if they fall short of identifying progress — or setbacks — based on clearly defined short and long-term personal and corporate goals?
 Here’s how to foster a culture of performance that replaces annual reviews with strategic, candid, growth-centered communication.

 To successfully replace annual reviews with more frequent development-focused communications, managers must hone their communication skills.
-They’ll need to coach, give meaningful feedback and discuss career development, says HCI Vice President of Research Jenna Filipkowski.
+They’ll need to coach, give meaningful feedback, and discuss career development, says Human Capital Institute Vice President of Research Jenna Filipkowski.

 “Coaching is a discipline,” she says.
 “You need to learn skills and techniques; it’s not commanding and directing people to do something.
 It’s drawing potential and development and letting them do their best work, rather than giving everyone a set mandate to be successful.”

 Provide managers with the resources they need to lead and coach, such as in-person and online courses.
-Without this foundation, your new communication strategy turns into all talk and no show.
+Without this foundation, your new employee performance review strategy turns into all talk and no show.

 On-the-fly performance feedback programs are common in Silicon Valley.
 Implementing one requires a huge paradigm shift in larger, more established corporate cultures.

-“When you’re growing as a company that’s the best time to do that paradigm shift,” says Gelena Sachs, Director of People Operations for Udemy for Business, a globally diversified company offering MOOCs — including topics like coaching for performance.
+“When you’re growing as a company that’s the best time to do that paradigm shift,” says Gelena Sachs, Director of People Operations for Udemy for Business, a globally diversified company offering online courses, including topics like coaching for performance.

 What’s the key?
 Show people that feedback is a tool to help upscale their skills, better understand themselves, and measure the value of the work they produce.